bartblaze/FARA/README.md

 * In addition, you can also clone this repo, then run YARA-CI on it: https://yara-ci.cloud.virustotal.com/.
 If you want an example of how Yara-CI can help, have a look at my own Yara rules repository: https://github.com/bartblaze/Yara-rules

-## Do you accept Pull Requests?
+## Do you accept Pull Requests (PRs)?
 Yes, but only if you contribute a new *faux* rule :wink:.
-PR's to make the faux rules work with Yara will be closed (don't fix them, make new wrong ones!).
+PRs to make the faux rules work with Yara will be closed - you can of course submit a PR for feedback - but they will not be accepted to merge in this repository.